CSIRO's GPU cluster being installed at the Data Centre.

-Ranking in the TOP500 list of the world's fastest and most powerful supercomputers in 2010 and 2011, the GPU supercomputer is also ranked highly on the Green500 list - a ranking determined by energy efficiency, making it the most energy efficient supercomputer in Australia.
+Ranking in the TOP500 list of the world's fastest and most powerful supercomputers, Bragg is also ranked highly on the Green500 list - a ranking determined by energy efficiency, making it one of the most energy efficient supercomputers in Australia.

 Watch this video about the CSIRO GPU cluster.